Why visit Sicily with kids?

 During their rule of Sicily in the 16th century, the Spanish brought cocoa to the island from Central America.
 And in Modica, a unique grainy textured chocolate continues to be produced at Bonajuto.

-Enjoy an evening passeggiata in Sicily
+Enjoy an evening passeggiata in Sicily with kids

 One of the most quintessential experiences in Sicily and in all of Italy, is the evening passeggiata.
 If only all nations could be this civilised.
-Whether you’re wandering through Piazza 9 Aprile in Taormina, wandering along the narrow streets of Syracuse or the atmospheric main thoroughfare in Modica, evenings in Sicily are a wonderful time to explore a town or city.
+Whether you’re wandering through Piazza 9 Aprile in Taormina, exploring the narrow streets of Syracuse or strolling along the atmospheric main thoroughfare in Modica, evenings in Sicily are a wonderful time to explore a town or city.
 Local people of all generations fill the streets, visiting the shops, meeting for a drink or gelato and generally enjoying the cool evenings together.

 Eat delicious Sicilian desserts and sweets